 Please see the bottom of the page for links to help you get the correct uniform.
-There are many photographs of pupils in school uniform and PE kits in the newsletters and in the Entrance Power Point on the Key Information page.
+There are many photographs of pupils in school uniform and PE kits in the newsletters and in the Entrance Power Point in the foyer.

 Uniform helps develop a sense of unity and teamwork, bringing together a widely diverse group of pupils into one harmonious and cohesive way.

-We are not attempting to set up rules that can be pushed against to see “what we can get away with” instead these is simple direction that allows everyone to feel together as part of a team.
+We are not attempting to set up rules that can be pushed against to see “what we can get away with” instead there are simple directions that allow everyone to feel together as part of a team.
 Pupils often wish to test boundaries (especially as they get older) and dress sense is certainly a common way this is done.

 There is a basic uniform which consists of:

 - Navy sweatshirts or cardigan.

 - Summer option – black/grey shorts, blue/white check or stripe dresses but not patterned beach wear or cycle shorts.